fynv/ThrustRTC/README.md

 The core infrastructure for handling device-viewable data objects has been constructed.

-However, I have got time to add any of the Thrust algorithms yet.
+However, I have not got time to add any of the Thrust algorithms yet.
 I'll get back to that soon.

+Please go to the "test" folder and "python/test" folder to see what it can be used for now.

 ## License